mikelee1313/SPO_Branding/README.md

 The script is completely self-contained and will:
 - Verify prerequisites
 - Check execution policy and adjust if needed
-- Connect to each site using secure app-only authentication
+- Connect to each site using secure app-only authentication with your chosen method
+- Implement smart throttling protection with exponential backoff
 - Process site collections and subsites (if enabled)
 - Apply the specified logo and/or theme based on configuration
 - Generate a detailed log file